 DUMAC Board of Directors

-JEAN E. HOYSRADT is the chief investment officer of Mousse Partners Limited, an investment office based in New York.
-Prior to Mousse, she served as senior vice president and head of securities investment and treasury at New York Life Insurance Company.
-Ms. Hoysradt previously held positions of increasing responsibility at AXA (The Equitable Life Assurance Society), Credit Suisse (The First Boston Corporation), and JP Morgan (Manufacturers Hanover Trust Company), where she was involved with a variety of investment management and transaction related areas.
-In addition to serving as a member of the DUMAC Board of Directors and its audit committee, she is a director of Carey Asset Management Corp. and a member of the investment committee of W.P.
-Carey & Co.
+JEAN E. HOYSRADT is the former chief investment officer of Mousse Partners Limited, a private investment office for family members and entities affiliated with the Chanel business interests, a luxury goods company.
+Prior to Mousse, she served as senior vice president and head of the investment department and treasury at New York Life Insurance Company.
+Ms. Hoysradt previously held positions at AXA (The Equitable Life Assurance Society), Credit Suisse (The First Boston Corporation), and JP Morgan (Manufacturers Hanover Trust Company), where she was involved with a variety of investment management and transaction related areas.
+In addition to serving as a member of the DUMAC Board of Directors and chair of its audit committee, she is a director of W.P Carey Inc. and co- chair of its investment committee.
 (A.B., Duke University; M.B.A., Columbia University)

 TALLMAN TRASK III is executive vice president of Duke University.
-As principal administrator and financial officer (treasurer), he is responsible for the budget, financial affairs, procurement, debt, campus planning, architecture, maintenance, construction, real estate, human resources, academic and administrative computing, audit, safety and security, and auxiliary services.
-Other duties include serving as an ex-officio member of the trustees’ committees on Business and Finance and Building and Grounds, and the board of directors of Duke University Health System.
+As principal administrator and financial officer, he is responsible for the budget, financial affairs, procurement, debt, campus planning, architecture, maintenance, construction, real estate, human resources, academic and administrative computing, audit, safety and security, and auxiliary services.
+Other duties include serving as an ex-officio member of the trustees’ committees on Business and Finance and Facilities and the Environment, and the Finance Committee of Duke University Health System.
 Prior to his assuming this position at Duke University in 1995, Dr. Trask was executive vice president at the University of Washington.
 From 1976 to 1986, Dr. Trask held several positions at the University of California, Los Angeles, culminating with his service as vice chancellor for academic administration.
 (A.B., Occidental College; M.B.A., Northwestern University; Ph.D., University of California, Los Angeles)

 NEAL F. TRIPLETT is president of DUMAC Inc. He joined DUMAC in July 1999 and started working with public securities and hedged strategies.
 Eventually he began overseeing DUMAC’s hedged strategies investments, and he was appointed President in January 2007.
 Prior to completing business school, Mr. Triplett was a credit officer for the corporate and real estate portfolios at Wachovia Bank.
 Mr. Triplett holds the Chartered Financial Analyst designation.
 (A.B., Duke University; M.B.A., Duke University)

-JAMES C. ZELTER is the managing partner of Apollo Management’s capital markets business and is president and COO of Apollo Investment Corporation.
-Prior to joining Apollo Management, Mr. Zelter was a managing director of Citigroup (and its predecessor companies), where he held a variety of senior positions in the Global Fixed Income division.
+JAMES C. ZELTER is the managing director and chief investment officer of Apollo Management’s global credit platform, and chief executive officer and director of Apollo Investment Corporation.
+Prior to joining Apollo Management, Mr. Zelter was a managing director of Citigroup (and its predecessor companies), where he held a variety of senior positions in the global fixed income division.
 At Citigroup, Mr. Zelter ran the firm’s high yield and leveraged finance business and created the proprietary special situations group, a global credit opportunity mandate.
-In addition, he was chief investment officer of Citigroup Alternative Investments (CAI) from 2003 to 2005.
+In addition, he was chief investment officer of Citigroup Alternative Investments from 2003-2005.
 Prior to joining Citigroup, Mr. Zelter was a vice president at Goldman Sachs in New York.
 (A.B., Duke University)